 Such good memories!

-This printable packet is geared towards Kindergarten-First Grade children.
+This printable packet is geared towards Kindergarten and First Grade children.

-► Notes Section – Ideas and directions to use these printables with your own children or in your classroom
+► Notes Section – Ideas and directions to use these printable activities with your own children or in your classroom

 ► Vocabulary Word Cards – Words taken from the story